NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 The reason is that faster combinational logics, A and C, have to wait B (150 ps).
 Hence, the total delay is "(150 + 20) * 3 = 510".

 1/(150 + 20) * 1000/1 $\approx$ 5.88 GIPS .

+**Diminishing Returns of Deep Pipeling**

+1. Where does the "8.33" come from in page 431?

+   See page 427.
+It is the throughput of the three-stage pipelined computatoin hardware.

+2. Why does it say "In our new design, this delay consumes 28.6% of the total clock period"?

+   Since we have doubled the stages from 3 to 6, the throughput is not as two times as that of three-stage pipeline.
+The reason is that we add extra pipeline registers; they are six in total, each of which consumes 20 picoseconds, therefore, they are (20*6) / 420 = 28.6% of the total period.